 My mother made those Woody Woodpecker costumes for my brother and me.
 Halloween was my favorite time of the year, because you could completely pretend to be somebody else for the night.
 And bring out a different personality, while no one could see who it was.
 And yes, I'm the one on the right.
-At times as a teenager, I'd look at a photo like this and be embarrassed by such behavior.

 I realized somewhere around the age of 6 that I was gay.

 But growing up in a very small farming area of southern Indiana, I didn't know what that meant.

 Or, that someone could live a productive, healthy life being openly gay.